 1. Introduction

 Composite sandwich structures have been more desirable and their applications have been dramatically increasing in a wide range of industries such as aerospace, aviation, automotive, marine, power systems, etc. Their superior material properties such as high stiffness/strength to weight ratio and high corrosion resistance stand out as the key drivers behind this trend.
 It is possible to design a composite sandwich structure special to any operating condition by changing its geometry, stacking sequence, fibre direction, material, etc. Therefore, there are limitless options to design the most functional composite structure by meeting operational requirements.
-The impact of each design parameter must be investigated during development studies.
-Conducting experiments is a reliable way of doing this but it is also very costly and time consuming.
-By using Finite Elements Method, behaviour of the composite structure can be observed without carrying out experiments.
-In this way, development cost and time can be dramatically reduced.

 A typical composite sandwich structure is comprised of two layers and a core inserted in between these